ibm-cloud-docs/sap/sap-terraform-bastion-server.md

 The VSI is configured with Red Hat Enterprise Linux 8.4 (amd64), has a minimal of two SSH keys that are configured to be accessed by the root user and one storage volume.

+### VPN Configuration
+{: #sap-bastion-vpn-config}

+For VPN solution, a Secrets Manager instance will be provisioned.
+Two secrets are provisioned inside the server certificate and the client certificate; both will be used during the VPN creation and also to generate the `ovpn` file for the connection.
+You can see this under the Secrets Managers page > Secrets and select **View secret** option.

+The VPN server will have a dedicated Security Group.
+During the VPN creation, the UDP port 443 is open for all source IP addresses and this can be customized later according to the customers needs.

+A rule is added for the bastion's Security Group to allow all the traffic from the VPN's Security Group server.
+Later, if other Security Groups are added to the VPC to access the VPN solution then the same rule must be configured for those as well.

+The automation script gets generated on the bastion server for your OpenVPN client.
+You need to download from the bastion and import in your OpenVPN client.

 ### Software configuration
 {: #sap-bastion-software-config}